sanjeevini178/sanjeevini178/README.md

 ---

 ### :woman_technologist: About Me :
-I'm a developer who is easily inspired by cool animations and user friendly websites.
+I'm a developer who admires and draws inspiration from cool animations and user friendly websites.
 I'm working on improving my skillset to do the same on my own, soon.
-- :telescope: I’m a student software engineer, learning and building web applications.
+- :telescope: I’m a student and a software engineer, learning and building web applications.

 - :mailbox:reach me: through linkedin!